How to use TripIt!, An Application For Beginners

-Once you have created an account, you can begin to start inputting your itinerary (assuming that you will do it manually the first time around).
+Once you have created an account, you can begin to start inputting your itinerary.
 At the top right of the page, you will see a menu bar.

 Click on “Add a trip”.
 You can key in your destination city and your trip dates.
-You may decide to assign a name to your trip or indicate if you want this trip to remain private or if you want to share it with your previously selected connections (like Linked-In, or even the people who will be traveling with you).
+You may decide to assign a name to your trip or share it with your travel partner(s).

 We arrived at the first leg of our trip, Lima, Peru, early the next morning.
 All of our itinerary info for Lima was ‘automagically’ inserted into TripIt for us.

 I had booked two tours before leaving home and those tours were entered into TripIt.
-I decided to leave one day free in between where we could just spend the day getting to know the city.
+I left one day free in between where we could just spend the day getting to know the city.

 Next, we detailed the hostel departure date and time.
-Also, the second leg of our trip from Lima to Santiago, Chile is detailed here along with info on the apartment that we decided to rent in the heart of Santiago.
+Also, the second leg of our trip from Lima to Santiago, Chile is detailed here along with info on the apartment we rented.
 Again, we had a driver so directions to the apartment were unnecessary.

 We got there fairly late in the day, so we went next door to the grocery store and bought food for the week.
-We had a tour early the next morning so we spent the day getting to know the city.
-We took a daytrip to Valparaiso the following day.
-I decided to copy/paste info about the city that I found on lonely planet into the itinerary.
+There was a tour early the next morning so we spent the day getting to know the city.
+We took a day trip to Valparaiso the following day.
+I decided to copy/paste info about the city that I found on the lonely planet into the itinerary.

 Finally, the departure from the hostel is posted along with the first leg of the return to our hometown of Atlanta.

-You can download a free app version for android, iPhone, Blackberry, Windows 7 and iPad here: TripIt on Mobile
+Also, you can download a free app version for Android, iPhone, Blackberry, Windows 7 and iPad in iTunes or Google Play.